int128/datadog-actions-metrics/README.md

 ### Push

-This metrics will be sent on `push` event.

-This action sends the following metrics:
+This action sends the following metrics on `push` event.

 - `github.actions.push.total`